Are you worried about your financial situation after your divorce?

-Jeffrey W. Goldblatt Esq., in East Brunswick, Freehold, and Wall, NJ, will fight for your best interests when alimony is in question...
+Jeffrey W. Goldblatt, with offices in East Brunswick, Freehold, and Wall, NJ, will fight for your best interests...

-The purpose of alimony is not to penalize one former spouse while enriching the other.
-The goal is to find balance to allow both parties to live equitably for a determined period of time, in a manner similar to that during the marriage.
-In other words, both men and women are eligible to receive alimony payments in order to maintain the lifestyle they are accustomed to.
+The purpose of alimony is not to penalize one former spouse while rewarding the other.
+The goal is to find balance and allow both parties to live equitably for a determined period of time, in a manner similar to that during the marriage.
+Both men and women are eligible to receive alimony payments in order to maintain the lifestyle they are accustomed to.

-This allows the lower earning spouse time to get back on their feet, easing the transition between married life to being single again and providing a way for them to become self-sufficient.
-In East Brunswick, Freehold, and Wall, New Jersey, family law attorney Jeffrey W. Goldblatt can discuss options with you so that you can pursue the best possible outcome for your case.
+This allows the lower-earning spouse time to get back on their feet, easing the transition between married life to being single again and providing a way for them to become self-sufficient.
+For example, spouses who previously focused on taking care of the children at home might choose to go back to school and increase their own earning capacity.

 How Is Alimony Determined?

 Unlike child support in New Jersey, alimony has no real guidelines to determine payment amounts.
 It is a difficult and often contested area of law.
 The fact that determining alimony can be confusing and cumbersome underlines the importance of having a family law attorney in your corner who will look out for your best interests.

 New Jersey courts can order alimony and spousal support after a divorce.
 As your alimony lawyer, Mr. Goldblatt will help you understand the factors used to determine spousal support payments.
 He will work closely with you to decide the appropriate amount of alimony payments, how long they may be necessary, and what to expect from a court determination.

 Important Factors to Consider